Hamilton Wood Type & Printing Museum

 The home of 1.5 million wood letters for printing is still a functioning workshop.

 Many people would not be excited by the phrase “wood type.”
 But that’s because they’ve never stepped inside the Hamilton Wood Type and Printing Museum.

-Then in 1868, a young man named Edward J. Hamilton was asked by a rushed printer, with no time to order a special type set from Chicago, to carve a set of wooden type.
-Hamilton did so on a foot-powered scroll saw on his mothers back porch, and the type was a hit.
-By 1900 Hamilton was the largest wooden type provider in the United States.
-Many of America’s most famous printed materials were done in Hamiltons's wooden types including the infamous “Wanted” posters so often seen in westerns.
+Wood type has fallen in and out of favor many times over the centuries.
+First developed in China a millennium ago, wood type as practiced by Edward J. Hamilton began in 1868, when he was asked by a rushed printer, who had no time to order a special type set from Chicago, to carve a set of wood type.
+Hamilton did so on a foot-powered scroll saw on his mother’s back porch, and the type was a hit.
+By 1900, Hamilton was the largest wood-type provider in the United States.
+Many of America’s most famous printed materials were done in Hamilton wood type, including the infamous “Wanted” posters so often seen in westerns.

-The museums most impressive display is the 145-foot wall of type, the world’s largest wall of wood type and the 1,000s of different styles in drawer after drawer of wooden type.
-The museum also has "a fully functional workshop and educational venue" and "illustrates antique printing technologies including the production of hot metal type, hand operated printing presses, tools of the craft and rare type specimen catalogs."
+The museum’s most impressive display is the 145-foot wall of type, the world’s largest wall of wood type, as well as thousands of different styles to be discovered in drawer after drawer of wood type.
+The museum also has a functional workshop and educational venue that offers workshops, residencies, and more.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook